Click image for larger version.

 In-vessel composting involves placing organic composting materials in a concrete bunker with a cover or in a building in which air and temperature are controlled.
 Buried tubes inject fresh air and the exhaust passes through a biofilter.
 Temperature and moisture are monitored using probes in the mass to maintain optimum aerobic decomposition conditions.

-To date, EPA has received five submissions from the public.
+EPA has received five submissions from the public.
 Issues raised related to the existing operation were odour and noise emissions, impact on the groundwater and surface water and waste streams handled.
 In addition to these existing issues, the submissions also required EPA to consider:

 - the possible contaminants in the proposed waste streams to be processed